.

 that engage in purposes within a country to sabotage

-who act traitorously
+people who act subversively

-out of secret; plunderers; the
+in secret; plunderers; the term

-was a 'fifth column' of those aligned
+a 'fifth column' of those aligned

 with him which were within the city ready to assist his efforts